Dacili/Microsoft-Azure/README.md

 Execute your code when you want, pay only for duration of your function app.
 ![alt text](https://github.com/Dacili/Microsoft-Azure/blob/main/Pictures/Function%20App%20Azure.PNG)

-**Key vault** - we use them for some sensitive data, for example passwords, that we don't want to have plain in our ARM files.
+**Key vault** - we use them for some sensitive data, for example passwords, that we don't want to have as plain text in our ARM files.
 ![alt text](https://github.com/Dacili/Microsoft-Azure/blob/main/Pictures/Key%20vault.PNG)

 **Application insights** - check the state of your application!
 Logging exceptions, events, failures, application map and a lot of other interesting metrics with a really nice UI presentations of the data. (similar to Cloudwatch in AWS)